-STEP 4: Ask the village leader's permission to meet with community representatives with whom to meet and discuss.
-Propose working with 8-10 people who can offer different perspectives, including men, women, youth (18 years and older), adults and elders. ("We would like to invite two men, two women, one to two older women, and one to two older men to participate for several hours in a discussion.")
+STEP 4: Ask the village leader's permission to meet with community representatives and discuss.
+Propose working with 8-10 people who can offer different perspectives, including men, women, youth (18 years and older), adults, and elders. ("We would like to invite two men, two women, one to two older women, and one to two older men to participate for several hours in a discussion.")
 Explain that you would like also to work also with pre-established groups in the village for these discussions.
 If possible, invite the groups cited and a health worker as well.

-Note: Within the TJ project, there was a concern to ensure that socially marginalized group perspectives were represented.
-CARE and Plan worked to identify these marginalized groups, if they were not mentioned during the meeting with the village leader.
+Note: Within the Tékponon Jikuagou project, there was concern about ensuring that socially marginalized group perspectives were represented.
+CARE and Plan worked to identify these marginalized groups if they were not mentioned during the meeting with the village leader.